Thursday, October 10, 2024

 Update to Iowa Dept. of Ed.
 Squanders $17million on #OER

 In March of 2022, I learned that the Iowa Department of Education had created revisions of the Illustrative Mathematics curriculum in Canvas courses.
 I asked to talk to the person in charge of the IM course development for the Department because I didn't want to pursue Professional Development for Iowa teachers that didn't include work that the Iowa Department of Education had been doing.
 I was introduced to the head of math for the state of Iowa.
 She did a screen share and showed me a couple of pages of one of the courses they had created in Canvas.
-It seemed to be very thorough and appeared to be very well done.
+It seemed to be very thorough and appeared to be comprehensive.
 I said, "That's wonderful, please, send me a copy and I'll combine it with the work we did with GeoGebra and give teachers some great options."
 She said she couldn't give me access.
-She said that while showing me this screen - https://elearningcentral.iowa.gov/course-repository/ilc-8th-grade-math-full-year , the screen that very clearly displays the CC BY license, a license that permits free sharing of material.
+She said that while showing me this screen - https://elearningcentral.iowa.gov/course-repository/ilc-8th-grade-math-full-year, the screen that very clearly displays the CC BY license, a license that permits free sharing of material.
 I was confused as to why she thought she couldn't give me access.

 It gets worse.
-The director of Iowa AEA Online has not yet been given get access.
-Iowa AEA Online has been leading support for digital learning in Iowa schools for over fifteen years.
+The director of Iowa AEA Online had not yet been given access.
+Iowa AEA Online had been leading support for digital learning in Iowa schools for over fifteen years.
 They're really good at it, and have nine offices scattered around the state.
 I repeat; they haven't been given access yet to the digital OER courses created with $17 million dollars from the U.S. Department of Education.
 And, the IDE hasn't budgeted for professional development for the new digital curriculum being delivered via an LMS for the first time in most Iowa middle school math classrooms.

 This initiative by the Iowa Department of Education is important for several reasons: